2020–21 FA Trophy

 All matches were in a single-match knockout format, with the winner decided by penalties if the match was drawn after 90 minutes, apart from the Final where the winner was decided by extra-time and penalties if the match was drawn.
 This was a change from previous seasons where replays were used and where the semi-finals were scheduled as two-legged; the changes reflected the late start of the season due to the COVID-19 pandemic in the United Kingdom.
 The final was a single-match held at Wembley Stadium.

 Calendar

 The calendar for the 2020-21 Buildbase FA Trophy, as announced by The Football Association.

-First Round Qualifying
+First round qualifying

 The draw was made on 18 August 2020.
 All results taken from The Football Association website.

-Second Round Qualifying
+Second round qualifying

 The draw was made on 18 August 2020.

-Third Round Qualifying
+Third round qualifying

 The draw was made on 19 October 2020.
 Due to the withdrawal of Merthyr Town from the competition, there was an odd number of teams competing in this round.
-As a result, Willand Rovers were drawn to receive a bye to the First Round Proper.
+As a result, Willand Rovers were drawn to receive a bye to the first round proper.

 First round proper

 The draw was made on 2 November 2020.
-Originally scheduled for 14 November 2020, the First Round Proper ties were postponed due to the COVID-19 pandemic.
+Originally scheduled for 14 November 2020, the first round proper ties were postponed due to the COVID-19 pandemic.